-See the "Engine break-in" section on page 6-4 prior to operating the engine for the first time.
+See the "Engine break-in" section on page 6-5 prior to operating the engine for the first time.

-- 1. Set the parking brake.

-- 2. Turn the fuel cock to "ON".

-- 3. Turn the main switch to "ON" and the engine stop switch to "RUN".

-- 4. Shift the transmission into neutral.
+- 1. Set the parking brake. - 2.
+Turn the fuel cock to "ON". - 3.
+Turn the main switch to "ON" and the engine stop switch to "RUN". - Shift the transmission into neutral.
+The neutral indicator light should come on.
+If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.

-- Use the starter (choke) in reference to the figure: